-During his stay in the Netherlands, Ambassador Belal was elected as Chairperson of the Executive Council of the OPCW for the 2017-2018 term.
+During his tenure as Bangladesh Ambassador to the Netherlands, Ambassador Belal was elected as Chairperson of the Executive Council of the OPCW for the 2017-2018 term.
 Mr. Belal was the first-ever Chairperson from Bangladesh in the twenty years' plus history of the OCPW.
-Although his tenure as the Chair of the Executive Council, an apex organ of OPCW comprising 41 of the OPCW's 193 member States, was hugely challenging because of ongoing civil war in Syria and repeated alleged uses of chemical weapons in several countries, Mr. Belal conducted his business with utmost professionalism and sincerity.
+Although his tenure as the Chair of the Executive Council, an apex organ of OPCW comprising 41 of the OPCW's 193 member States, was hugely challenging because of civil war in Syria and repeated alleged uses of chemical weapons in several countries, Mr. Belal conducted his business with utmost professionalism and sincerity.